Brian J. White: Career

+In 2016 he hosted the Miss Grand International 2016 pageant in Las Vegas, United States on October 25th 2016 where Indonesia's Ariska Putri Pertiwi won the title.

 In 2018, White began starring in the two Urban Movie Channel drama series, Bronx SIU and Monogamy.
 In 2019 and 2020, he received Daytime Emmy Award nomination for Outstanding Lead Actor in a Digital Daytime Drama Series for Bronx SIU.
 In 2019, he starred opposite Robin Givens in the Oprah Winfrey Network prime time soap opera, Ambitions.

 Personal life

 White and Paula Da Silva married in 2010.
 They have a daughter who was born in 2014.